aicioara/pick-dir/README.md

 - Navigate around using arrow keys.
 - Quickly select a folder by typing part of its name.
 - Enter folders using `Enter`.
 Exit folders using `Backspace`.
-- Once finished press `CTRL + C`
-- The current folder will be printed to stdout.
+- Once finished press `CTRL + C` and the current folder will be printed to stdout.
 Ideally this will be served as an argument to `cd`

-## Keybinds
+## Keymap

 - `PageUp` / `PageDown` - Scroll up / down
 - `ArrowUp` / `ArrowDown` - Navigate through selection